Biography

 Long Bio

-Analysis of her films and approach can be found in books by Georges-Didi Huberman, Paweł Mościcki, Elena Marcheschi, Scott MacDonald and Stefania Rimini, among others.
-Her essays on films and art have been published in books and magazines.
+Lenghtly discussion of her work can be found in books by Georges-Didi Huberman, Paweł Mościcki, Elena Marcheschi, Scott MacDonald and Stefania Rimini, among others.
+Extracts from these and other books and articles, and several of her short written texts, can be found on this website.
+Please feel free to get in touch with any questions.

 Selected Filmography